feltor-dev/feltor-dev.github.io/_pages/tutorial_lvl2.md

 {% endhighlight %}

 There are two new ingredients that we used in this code.
-The first one is the time stepper `dg::RK`, which is a template of the vector class.
+The first one is the time stepper `dg::RungeKutta`, which is a template of the vector class.
 Remember, it is implemented using the `dg::blas1` functions we encountered in the first chapter and so it will work for any vector class that we can insert into the `dg::blas1` functions and thus it will work for `std::array<double,2>`.